 doing research with.
 If you are presenting off-campus, you may want to

 mention Bates College or any other institution that sponsored your project.

-Use the zoom dropbox in Powerpoint to view your poster at different resolutions.
-Use the "Fit" option to see the entire poster.
+Use the zoom slider in lower right corner of PowerPoint to view your poster at different resolutions.
+Use the "Fit slide to current window" button to see the entire poster.

 Here are some suggestions for types of fonts and sizes.
 For reference, a 100 point font is about an inch high.

 To insert a picture into your presentation, choose Insert: Picture: From File...
 (This is particularly important for Mac users.
 The standard Mac method of dragging an image from a different application into PowerPoint will frequently result in the image not being displayed correctly on a PC, which is where the poster will be printed from.
 If you design your poster on a Mac, it is highly recommended that you open your final version on a PC before you submit it to print to make sure that your images and other formatting are correctly converted.)

 If you would like to include photos or other images in your presentation, be

 very wary of using images from the internet.
 Although they may look fine

 on the screen, these images are low-resolution and may not look good when